Updated: March 14, 2019

 Note: An administrator can enforce 2SV for all users.

-1. The user can enter a Google Verification Code that’s texted to them.
+1. The user can enter a Google Verification Code texted to them.

 It has also been reported that Google Workspace accounts with 2SV legacy were breached with brute force attacks on legacy IMAP protocol.